sysgoblin/PSURLScanio/docs/en-US/Get-UrlScanioScan.md

 ## PARAMETERS

 ### -uuid
-UUID of scan to get details on
+UUID of scan to get details on.

 ```yaml
 Type: String